- Entertainment and Media»

 Before this time, Benjamin and Daisy live separate lives and have seperate life experiences (hers as a dancer).
 Benjamin and Daisy's time together is limited but their love is deep, as told by an older Daisy, many years later.
 When the time in their forties passes, and Daisy begins to grow old while Benjamin 'grows young', it is in a word, AWKWARD.
 Benjamin leaves before it can get far into that stage and insists that Daisy go on to live life and find "a real husband".
 Nevertheless, while the romantic passion must end, Daisy always cares for Benjamin even as he grows young to the point that he know longer remembers her, or can not verbally express that he does.

-The story is set in flashbacks with New Orleans, in 2005, in the wake of Hurricane Katrina playing a part.
+The story of The Curious Case of Benjamin Button is set in flashbacks with New Orleans, in 2005, in the wake of Hurricane Katrina playing a part.
 Daisy is very old and terminally ill.
 Her daughter played by Julia Ormond is at her bedside.
 The nurses are doing their rounds and informing patients and visitors about the possibility of evacuation due to the storm.
 Daisy and her daughter have decided to stay and wait out the storm.
 Daisy tells her daughter the story of Benjamin Button while she is weak, and in and out of consciousness.
 Daisy's daughter reads most of the story herself while he mother sleeps.
 She learns of the legacy that is Benjamin and her connection to him.

 I rate this film 4.5/5 stars